 Error Handling

-Dataflow-rs provides flexible error handling at multiple levels to build resilient data pipelines.
+Dataflow-rs provides flexible error handling at multiple levels to build resilient automation rules.

 Error Levels